-Here are some tips for establishing your return policies depending on your business:
+Here are some tips for establishing your returns policy depending on your business:

 If you are selling low-cost products, you are limited to tiny margins, so a high number of returns can become very costly for your business.
 To minimize the impact, you can offer credit in your store when a customer makes a return and thus keep that sale (or not offer the option of returns).